crate/cratedb-guide/docs/integrate/mongodb/index.md

 :::

 :::{note}
-The MongoDB I/O subsystem is based on the [migr8] migration utility package.
+The MongoDB I/O component is based on the [migr8] migration utility package.
 Consult its documentation for advanced capabilities when working with MongoDB.
 :::